jhseong7/ecl/README.md

 ## Log structure

-The log is consisted of the following components
+A typical log is consisted of the following components

 `[App name] Time LOGLEVEL [Logger Name] Message`

 - App name
   - The name of the app.
 This will help identify the source app of the log
 - Time
-  - The time of the log creation.
-ISO format
+  - The time of the log creation. `time.Time` type
 - Log Level
   - The log level.
-(TRACE, DEBUG, LOG, WARN, ERROR, FATAL, PANIC)
+(LOG, TRACE, DEBUG, INFO, WARN, ERROR, FATAL, PANIC)
-  - The Debug level is only available when env `RUNTIME=development`
 - Logger Name
   - The name of the logger.
 Pass in the name of the component (struct name, method name) to help identify the source of the log
 - Message